-Edward Warkentin is the former Managing Partner of Aikins, MacAulay & Thorvaldson LLP, practicing in the area of corporate and commercial law.
+Edward Warkentin is the former Managing Partner of Aikins, MacAulay & Thorvaldson LLP where he practiced in the area of corporate and commercial law, and is currently Counsel to its successor firm, MLT Aikins LLP.
 He is a former director and Chair of Youth for Christ (Winnipeg) Inc., former director of Manitoba Mineral Resources Ltd. and former director of Grace Hospital Board of Management.

 Edward Warkentin is currently a director of Exchange Income Corporation, a TSX-listed issuer.
-He is also a director or officer of several private public corporations, foundations and partnerships.
+He is also a director or officer of several private corporations and foundations and is a member of the Institute of Corporate Directors, Manitoba Chapter.